Wait for it!

-Once committed to honesty, our actions are kept in check by knowing we will have to divulge the stupidity and suffer the consequence.
-Against the facing the weight of an emotional confession, often the higher path is chosen.
+Once committed to honesty, our actions are mediated, knowing we must divulge our stupidity and suffer the consequences.
+When facing the weight of an emotional confession, we find additional motivation for the higher path.
 Honesty becomes a habit.

-"Once committed to honesty, our actions are kept in check by knowing we will have to divulge the stupidity and suffer the consequence.
+Once committed to honesty, our actions are kept in check by knowing we will have to divulge the stupidity and suffer the consequence.

 I can’t promise honesty will always make you richer, more popular, or more intimate.
 Actions still carry consequences.
 You tell the cop you are drunk, you still may be arrested.
 You tell your wife that you had an illicit affair with her best friend, you still may be left.
-It’s best not to drink and drive and not to cheat.
+It’s best not to drink and drive; and best not to cheat.
 Honesty doesn’t buy a free ride.
-But it can, when coupled with reasonable action, build trust, and with trust comes intimacy.
+But it can, when coupled with reasonable action, build trust, and with that trust comes intimacy.